crdoconnor/strictyaml/docs/why/speed-not-a-priority.md

 The main difference is simply one of degree:

-JSON is primariliy optimized for *machine* readability and writability, while still maintaining human readability.
+JSON is primarily optimized for *machine* readability and writability, while still maintaining human readability.

 YAML is optimized for *human* readability and writability, while maintaining